-- Workers should encourage users to disclose that they are bringing prescribed methadone or other prescribed controlled drugs into the building. - The organisation should work with prescribers and pharmacies to ensure people are prescribed • daily rather than receiving large weekly quantities. - Special provision should be agreed with pharmacies to prevent large quantities being • dispensed over holiday periods. - In residential premises, each resident should have a room with a good quality lockable door. . - In addition, especially where rooms are shared, each resident should be provided with a secure lockable cabinet in which they can safely store prescribed controlled drugs. - Where such provision is not available (e.g. dormitory-style accommodation) organisations must • seek to ensure the safety of all residents by reducing the risk of methadone or other drugs being stolen.
+- Workers require customers to disclose that they are bringing prescribed methadone or other prescribed controlled drugs into the building and this needs to be approved. - The organisation should work with prescribers and pharmacies to ensure people are prescribed daily rather than receiving large weekly quantities. - Special provision should be agreed with pharmacies to prevent large quantities being dispensed over holiday periods. - In residential premises, each resident should have a room with a good quality lockable door. - In addition, especially where rooms are shared, each resident should be provided with a secure lockable cabinet in which they can safely store prescribed controlled drugs. - Where such provision is not available (e.g. dormitory-style accommodation) organisations must seek to ensure the safety of all residents by reducing the risk of methadone or other drugs being stolen.
 Agencies should discuss the situation with local agencies and prescribers, the police and funders and attempt to agree local protocols.

-As the law stands, a worker who looks after methadone, or another prescribed controlled drug, would be committing an offence.
+As the law stands, a worker who looks after methadone, or another prescribed controlled drug, would be committing an offence unless they have specific legal authority to possess and supply such drugs.

 Thought should be given, therefore, to strategies that reduce the amount of methadone in the building at any given time, and allow clients to store their methadone securely.